-We have elected and qualified to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
+We have elected, and intend to qualify annually, to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
 As a RIC, in any taxable year with respect to which we timely distribute at least 90 percent of the sum of our (i) investment company taxable income (which is generally our net ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses) determined without regard to the deduction for dividends paid and (ii) net tax exempt interest income (which is the excess of our gross tax exempt interest income over certain disallowed deductions), we (but not our stockholders) generally will not be subject to U.S. federal income tax on investment company taxable income and net capital gains that we distribute to our stockholders.
 We intend to distribute annually all or substantially all of such income, but we may also elect to periodically spill over certain excess undistributed taxable income from one tax year to the next tax year.
-To the extent that we retain our net capital gains or any investment company taxable income, we will be subject to U.S. federal income tax.
-We may choose to retain our net capital gains or any investment company taxable income, and pay the associated federal corporate income tax, including the federal excise tax described below.
+To the extent that we retain our net capital gains or any investment company taxable income tax, including the federal income tax.
+We may choose to retain our net capital gains or any investment company taxable income tax, including the federal excise tax described below.